TSM Survey Approach and Assessment of Representativeness

 The Regulator of Social Housing continues to give registered providers the option to either survey all tenants or just a sample of tenants.

 Nuneaton and Bedworth Borough Council has a medium size housing stock, meaning it is possible to ask all tenants to complete the TSM survey.
-The Council has opted to survey all tenants again to seek as many opinions as possible on how satisfied our tenants are with our housing service.
+Since the TSMs were introduced, the Council has and continues to opt to survey all tenants again to seek as many opinions as possible on how satisfied our tenants are with our housing service.
 No households are excluded from the survey.

-- The total number of surveys to be sent by post is 5623.
+• The total number of surveys sent by post was 5623.
 This equates to one survey per household

-- The surveys will be sent out on 23 June 2025, and the survey will close on 26 September 2025.
-A chaser letter will be sent out on 14 July 2025 to any tenant that has not completed and returned their survey
+• The surveys were sent out on 23 June 2025, and the survey closed on 26 September 2025.
+A chaser letter was sent out on 14 July 2025 to any tenant that has not completed and returned their survey

-The Council is again offering an incentive which is if tenants return their survey by the 07 July 2025, they will be entered into a draw to win a £25 voucher (20 vouchers in total are available, limited to one voucher per household).
+The Council again offered an incentive which was if tenants returned their survey by the 07 July 2025, they will be entered into a draw to win a £25 voucher (20 vouchers in total are available, limited to one voucher per household).

-All surveys are to be completed by paper, but our Tenant Engagement Officers will be on hand to support any tenant to complete their survey, either by phone or in person, upon request.
-They can be contacted at 024 7637 6406 or by emailing tenant.engagement@nuneatonandbedworth.gov.uk.
+All surveys are to be completed by paper, but our Tenant Engagement Officers were on hand to support any tenant to complete their survey, either by phone or in person, upon request.
+They could be contacted at 024 7637 6406 or by emailing tenant.engagement@nuneatonandbedworth.gov.uk.

 Assessment of Representativeness